 You can also call the appointment center to schedule, change or cancel an appointment or ask questions.

-Applicants enrolled in Medical Laboratory Science curriculums at a Michigan university AND who meet the program prerequisites are considered first.
-Applicants from out of state institutions are considered for admission if a baccalaureate degree has been earned and all other requirements have been met.
+Applicants enrolled in Medical Laboratory Science curriculums at a Michigan university and who meet the program prerequisites are considered first.
+Applicants from out of state institutions are considered for admission if a baccalaureate degree in Medical Laboratory Science has been earned and all course requirements have been met.

 Applicants must have a G.P.A. of 2.8 (on a 4.0 scale) both overall and in all science/math prerequisite courses listed below.

 Foreign transcripts must be evaluated by a designated agency for course credit and grades, including GPA.
 (See Application Process page.)

 Applicants must successfully complete the following college-level courses (a minimum of 16 semester hours biology and 16 semester hours chemistry) within the last five years:

 Essential functions represent the essential non-academic requirement of the School of Medical Laboratory Science that students must master to successfully participate in the program.
 In general, students must be able to affirm their abilities of manual dexterity, vision, health, behavior, intellectual skills and communication.
 Please read the Essential Functions document and acknowledge on the application that you have read them.